fbristow/rippledoc/doc/more-info.md

     under it.

-A given generated html file resides in the same directory as its source .md file (you'll see a link directly to the .md file in the corresponding html page's footer).
+A given generated html file resides in the same directory as its corresponding source .md file (you'll see a link directly to the .md file in the corresponding html page's footer).

 To rearrange the order in which docs are listed in the table of contents, edit any of the toc.conf files and re-run rippledoc.py.